okviz/okviz.github.io/_docs/bullet-chart/licensing.md

     | 10 | 50 | 60|
     | 10 | 10,000 | 10,010 |

-    > If you don't get enough licenses, some of your users will see an [invalid license notification](#unlicensed-notifications).
+    > If you don't get enough licenses, some of your users will see an [unlicensed notification](#unlicensed-notifications).

 2. Visit the [Bullet Chart page on AppSource](https://appsource.microsoft.com/en-us/product/power-bi-visuals/WA104380953) and press the ***Buy now*** button.